 How much of a picky eater is your child?
 Should you be worried?
 Take this picky eating test to find out!

 This picky eating test is specifically designed for kids and toddlers from 15 months old through early teens.
 However, it will apply to older teens and adults as well.
-To take the picky eating test, you’re going to read the questions below and keep track of how many yes responses you have to the questions.
-Each time you answer “yes” you’ll give yourself a score of 1.
+To begin, read the questions below and keep track of how many yes responses you have to the questions.
+Each time you answer “yes”, you’ll give yourself a score of 1.
 Each time you answer “no”, it’s a score of zero.

 Question #1: Does your child eat less than 30 foods?